An itemised funeral quote: hands sorting funeral paperwork in a folder

 What are disbursements?

-What is the difference between base prices and total out-of-pocket costs?
+What is the difference between the advertised base price and the final bill?

-Base prices are what providers advertise.
-Total out-of-pocket includes the base package plus disbursements, extras, and situational charges.
-The gap can be $3,000 or more. --- *This page contains general information about funeral costs and is not financial or legal advice.
+Base prices are what providers advertise for their own service.
+The final bill adds disbursements, extras, and situational charges on top, so ask for an itemised quote that shows both. --- *This page contains general information about funeral costs and is not financial or legal advice.
 Prices change and individual circumstances vary.
 Always request an itemised quote and, for prepaid or financial planning decisions, seek independent advice.*

 When you are ready